cncf/wg-serverless/workflow/spec/spec.md

 </p>

+## Extending

+Serverless Workflows are build with extensibility in mind.
+The extension mechanism allows users and implementors to extend the standard workflow elements with additional ones.
+This can be used for example to satisfy some unique requirements and remain being compliant with the the workflow specfication.

+The extension mechanism can be used to define custom workflow elements.
+It is targeted to solving custom requirements that go beyond the core of the workflow specification, for example logging, simulation, debugging, tracing, etc.

+You can find more info and examples of element extensions [here](spec-extending.md).

 ## Examples

 You can find different Serverless Workflow examples [here](spec-examples.md)

 ## Reference

 You can find a list of other languages, technologies and specifications related to workflows [here](references.md)